 Whether a law has been published as a statute or has developed from precedent, changed circumstances may make it appropriate for variations to emerge at the discretion of the judiciary – and judicial interpretation is also important in systems of religious law and customary law.

-Ronald Dworkin wrote about “the fact that when lawyers reason or dispute about legal rights and obligations, particularly in …hard cases, …they make use of standards that do not function as rules, but operate differently as principles”.
+In his book, Is Law a System of Rules?, Ronald Dworkin wrote about “the fact that when lawyers reason or dispute about legal rights and obligations, particularly in …hard cases, …they make use of standards that do not function as rules, but operate differently as principles” [Section 2, p.
+43].
 He defined a “principle” as “a standard that is to be observed, not because it will advance or secure an economic, political, or social situation deemed desirable, but because it is a requirement of justice or fairness or some other dimension of morality”.
-He used this terminology to add clarity to the somewhat fuzzy concept of “a judge’s discretion”, but admitted that “They are controversial, their weight is all important, they are numberless, and they shift and change”.
+He used this terminology to add clarity to the somewhat fuzzy concept of “a judge’s discretion”, but admitted that “They are controversial, their weight is all important, they are numberless, and they shift and change” [p.
+64].